New Mexico State University • Las Cruces,NM • USA • October 31 - November 5, 2019

 The presentations and discussions rely on the dialogue during the conference, but also on the reviewing of the proposals by other RECE volunteer reviewers.
 We therefore encourage members of the RECE community, regardless of whether you plan to be a conference participant, to volunteer as a reviewer.

-If you are interested in reviewing proposals, please put "RECE volunteer reviewer" in the email subject and your position (e.g. graduate student, faculty) and areas of research interest in the body of an email, to Allison Sterling Henward (Henward@psu.edu).
+If you are interested in reviewing proposals, please put “RECE volunteer reviewer” in the subject of an email to Cinthya Saavedra (Cinthya.firstname.lastname@example.org).
+In the body of your email, please include your position (e.g., graduate student, faculty, educator) and areas of research interest.

 Sincerely, on behalf of the program committee: